We travel to find the site of the notorious and elusive rebel camp called “Zogoda”.

 After passing through two more towns, Sendehun and Sendumei, we came to a fork in the road.
 To the right is the main road that continues to Potoru and the south of the country.
 The smaller road on the left leads to our destination.

 Bernard at the intersection.
 The main road on the right also leads to Tiwai, a large island in the Moa River that is a wildlife sanctuary with facilities for visitors.
-Note the sign behind it which has information about Ebola (this was in November 2018, almost three years after the end of the epidemic).
+Note the sign behind it which has information about Ebola (this was in November 2018, around three years after the end of the epidemic).

 Close-up of the sign: